drawpile/drawpile.github.io/help/server/dedicatedserver.markdown

 tag: help server
 ---

-*This article is a work in progress, it has not been updated completely for Drawpile 2.2.0 yet.*

-The client application has a builtin server for quickly hosting drawing sessions, but a dedicated server is also included.
-The dedicated server has the following extra features:

-* Headless mode for server boxes (with remote administration API)
-* Can serve multiple sessions simultaneously
-* Sessions that do not terminate when last user leaves
-* File backed sessions that survive server restarts and crashes
-* SSL support
-* User accounts
-* More configuration options

-Typical use cases where the dedicated server works better than the built-in one:

-* Home network is behind a NAT firewall, but you have access to a virtual server
-* A public or private server for a group of users
-* Hosting long running sessions
+Drawpile's dedicated server is called drawpile-srv.
+It lets you run your own server, just like [pub.drawpile.net and other community servers](https://drawpile.net/communities/).
+It can be run on pretty much any kind of Linux server, be it some cheap virtual server or even a Raspberry Pi.
+It also works on Windows and macOS.

+If you just want to host a drawing session, refer to [the hosting help page](https://docs.drawpile.net/help/common/hosting) instead.
+You don't need to set up your own server for it.

+* Table of contents
+{:toc}

 ## Installing the Server

-If you want to set up a full Drawpile server from scratch, take a look at the [Server Setup with Docker page](docker).
+If you want to use Linux and set up a full Drawpile server from scratch, take a look at the [Server Setup with Docker page](docker).
 It will set up a Drawpile server, a listing server and web administration for it.

-If you just want a bare Drawpile server and nothing else, just running the AppImage with `--server` as the first argument may be enough for your purposes.
+If you just want a bare Drawpile server and nothing else, just running [the AppImage](https://drawpile.net/download/#Linux) with `--server` as the first argument may be enough for your purposes.

+On Windows, the dedicated server is provided separately from [the Extras section on the download page](https://drawpile.net/download/#Archive).

+On macOS, it's included in [the regular disk image on the download page](https://drawpile.net/download/#OSX).

 ## Compatibility

 The 2.x series servers are compatible with all 2.x.x series clients, with the caveat that features introduced in newer servers may not be accessible from older clients.

 Run `drawpile-srv --version` to see the protocol version number of the server.
 See the [compatibility chart](/help/development/versioncompatibility) for details.

-## Graphical mode
+## Starting the Server

+To start the server, run `drawpile-srv` on the command line and provide the desired startup configuration via command-line parameters and environment variables.
+All the options are described [on the server configuration help page](serverconfig).
+You can also get a list of them by running `drawpile-srv --help`.

 When the application is started with no command line options, or explicitly with the option `--gui`, it will run in graphical mode.
-The GUI makes it easy to manage a server that is running on a desktop computer and also works as a remote management tool for headless servers.

-## Starting from the command line

-Run `drawpile-srv -h` to get a list of supported command line parameters.
-The most commonly used ones are:

- * `--port <port>` selects the port on which the server will listen
- * `--listen <address>` restricts the server to listening on just the specified address
- * `--local-host <address>` set the hostname of the server to use in announcements
- * `--ssl-cert <file>` and `--ssl-key <file>` set the SSL certificate and key files to use
- * `--record <path>` set session recording path
- * `--web-admin-port <port>` set the remote admin API port (enables remote admin, see more below)
- * `--config <file>` use a configuration file
- * `--database <file>` use a configuration database
- * `--sessions <path>` directory to store sessions in (see more below)
- * `--templates <path>` where to look for session templates (see more below)

-Simply running `drawpile-srv` will start the server with reasonable defaults.
-However, using a configuration file or database is highly recommended.
+The graphical interface is limited and does not allow you to configure all settings.
+Proper installations should use headless mode instead, with administration done [through a web interface](#web-admin-interface).

+The GUI frontend can also act as a remote administration tool by starting it with command line arguments `drawpile-srv --gui --remote APIURL` or by right-clicking on the status tray icon.

-## Configuration file and database
+## Configuration

-There are two options for storing server configuration: a plaintext configuration file and an SQLite database.
+There are two options for storing server configuration: a text-based [configuration file](#configuration-file) and an SQLite [database](#database).

-When using the configuration file, the settings can only be changed by changing the file directly (the server reloads the file automatically.)
-If you want to use the remote admin API, you should choose the configuration database.
+When using the configuration file, the settings can only be changed by changing the file manually, the server will reload it when it detects a change.
+If you want to use the remote admin API, choose the configuration database.

+The full list of configuration options can be found [on the server configuration help page](serverconfig).

+### Configuration File

 The configuration file uses a simple INI style format.